joostvdg/where-was-i/README.md

 ## TODO

+* Trigger Restart GHA from  Slack
 * Export / Import Database tests
 * Ability to remove items from the watchlist
     * active/inactive
 * Integration tests
 * Move Database to [Supabase](https://supabase.com/pricing)

+## SlackBot for GHA

+Yes, you can use the GitHub Slack app to trigger GitHub Actions workflows directly from Slack.
+Here are the steps to set it up:

+1. **Install the GitHub Slack app**:
+  - Go to the [GitHub Slack app page](https://slack.github.com/) and click "Add to Slack".
+  - Follow the instructions to connect your GitHub account to Slack.

+2. **Configure the GitHub Slack app**:
+  - Once installed, you can configure the app to listen to specific repositories and channels.
+  - Use the `/github subscribe owner/repo` command in Slack to subscribe to a repository.

+3. **Trigger GitHub Actions workflows**:
+  - You can trigger workflows using the `/github run workflow` command.
+  - For example, to trigger a workflow named `build-and-deploy.yml`, you can use:
+    ```
+    /github run workflow build-and-deploy.yml
+    ```

+This setup allows you to manage and trigger your GitHub Actions workflows directly from Slack, making it easier to integrate your development workflow with your communication tools.

 ## Native Image